People

 Elizabeth George

 Elizabeth is broadly interested in the causes and consequences of social behavior, especially among reproductive females.
-She completed her dissertation in the lab of Dr. Kimberly Rosvall at Indiana University.
-There, she investigated behavioral and physiological responses to female-female competition in tree swallows, with an emphasis on aggressive behavior and the steroid hormone testosterone.
 As a postdoc in the Fitzpatrick Lab, she used data collected from the long-running Amboseli Baboon Research Project to explore factors affecting fecundability, or the ability to conceive, in female baboons.
 She then tested several hypotheses that may explain the maintenance of variation in fecundability, and whether it relates to other aspects of their lives, such as female social interactions with males.
+Elizabeth is now an Assistant Professor in the Department of Biology at Gannon University.

 Cecile Renfro

 Cecile’s research interests include comparative biology and community ecology.
 She completed her undergraduate degree in Plant Biology with a focus in Ecology and Management of Grassland Systems at the University of Nebraska-Lincoln.
-As a research assistant in the Fitzpatrick Lab, she cultivated a newfound appreciation of evolutionary biology while launching the lizard family Phrynosomatidae as a study system to understand the evolution of female ornamentation.
+As a research assistant in the Fitzpatrick Lab, she cultivated a new appreciation for evolutionary biology while launching the lizard family Phrynosomatidae as a study system to understand the evolution of female ornamentation.
 Cecile recently completed a master’s degree in Ecology and Conservation Biology at Texas A&M under Dr. Daniel Spalink.
+She is now a research intern at the Lake Superior National Estuarine Research Reserve.

 Juan Pablo Ríos

 Juan Pablo’s research interests are primarily focused on animal behavior and sexual selection.
 He is particularly interested in how sexual signals have been shaped by mate choice.
-He recently achieved his undergraduate degree at Pontificia Universidad Javeriana in Bogotá, Colombia.
 As an undergraduate researcher in the Fitzpatrick Lab, Juan Pablo studied the evolution of reproductive coloration in female phrynosomatid lizards.
+He is now a member of the DuVal Lab at Florida State University.